mustardamus/endre.chat/README.md

 You can preview the production build with `npm run preview`.

-## Database setup
+## Database Setup

-Migrate db schema and seed database from `prisma/seed.js`
+To migrate the database schema and seed the database from `prisma/seed.js`, run:

 ```
 npm run db:migrate
 ```

-Run the above command as well, when adding a new model schema to `prisma/schema.prisma`.
+Run the above command whenever you add a new model schema to `prisma/schema.prisma`.

 ## NixOS shenanigans